 The “New Statistical Report”, written by Rev Alexander Macleod of Baile na Cille in 1833.
-Reports from other parts of the country can be seen on the Statistical Accounts of Scotland page.

 The word Uig is applied to many situations in the Highlands, and signifies a solitary place.
 It is therefore peculiarly applicable to this Parish, which is situated on the west coast of the Island of Lewis.
 It is bounded by the Harris mountains on the south; by the Atlantic Ocean on the west; and on the north by a district of the Parish of Lochs, which runs across the island from east to west.